data-science-sequencing/data-science-sequencing.github.io/Win2018/assignments/assignment3.md

 ---
 ## Assignment 3

-posted Tuesday 27 February 2018
+posted Wednesday 28 February 2018
-due Tuesday 12 March 2018 at 11:59pm
+due Wednesday 13 March 2018 at 11:59pm

 **Submission policy**: Report all plots and your code in [this Jupyter notebook](/Win2018/assets/assignment3/ee372_assignment3.ipynb).
 Print your notebook as a PDF and attach it to the rest of your assignment.
 Turn in your assignment through [Gradescope](https://gradescope.com/).